kuyumculusi-sys/aishe-ai-literacy/README.md

 AI literacy is increasingly becoming a part of digital literacy.

-AIshe explores how creative communication can help bridge the gap between increasingly complex AI technologies and the people who use them in everyday life.
+She explores how creative communication can help bridge the gap between increasingly complex AI technologies and the people who use them in everyday life.

 The project is also an experiment in using AI not only as a subject to explain, but as a creative tool within the process of developing educational and communication content.

 ---

-**Project:** AIshe
+**Project:** AI Literacy
 **Focus:** AI Literacy & Digital Awareness
 **Status:** Ongoing